phorton1/Arduino-theClock3/docs/coils.md

 ### 3. Assemble Tools and Bobbin

-TODO:  The photos in this section of the process and some subsequent ones are the opposite of what I do now.
+*Note:  The photos in this section of the how I thread the parts on the rod are the opposite of what I do now.
+The instructions are correct*.
-I need to make new photos and videos.

 We need to **cut a 3 inch** or so length of **M3 threaded rod** and **lock two M3 nuts onto it** about 1" from one end.
 The long end